"Excuse me…"

 This guy…

-Why is he so calm about this?
+Why the heck was he so calm about this?

-No. He was just like in the game.
+Right, he was just like in the game.
 Even the early 'choices' the player had with him were all spineless.
 The illusion of choice, nothing more.

 Milleia's hands trembled as she inspected his injury.
 Then she bit her lip, stood up, and faced Ronald.